Every student is unique. How can we support all students to be successful? In giving thanks, one K-12 leader shares his perspective on how to do this.

 - Stereotype Replacement: Being aware when you or someone else uses a stereotype and activating two steps.
 A. Labeling the response as a stereotype and B. Evaluating the response and planning to prevent it in the future.

-- Counter-stereotype Examples: Continue to replace personal stereotype and biases with examples of those that counter the stereotype.
+- Counter-stereotype Examples: Continue to replace personal stereotypes and biases with examples of those that counter the stereotype.

 - Individuating instead of generalizing: Individualizing goes beyond characteristics or demographics and looks at the individual characteristics of others.